9.1 Funds for Classroom Activities

 9.2.1 Faculty Fellowships

-Through the Office of Faculty Fellowships and Internal Grants, Academic Year Faculty Fellowships and Summer Faculty Fellowships are awarded to tenured faculty and non-tenured tenure-track faculty to carry out study and research required for academic development.
-Awards are made on the basis of demonstrated research competence of the applicant, the value of the project submitted, and its potential contribution to the University, the applicant's scholarly community, and the professional development of the requesting faculty member.
-Applications for academic year 12-13 are due September 15, 2012.
+Through the Chief Research Officer, Academic Year Faculty Fellowships and Summer Faculty Fellowships are awarded to tenured faculty and non-tenured tenure-track faculty to carry out study and research required for academic development.
+Awards are made on the basis of demonstrated research competence of the applicant, the value of the project submitted, and its potential contribution to the University, the applicant’s scholarly community and the professional development of the requesting faculty member.
+Applications for academic year 2013-2014 are due September 15, 2013.

 All faculty who receive one of these fellowship awards should subsequently collaborate with the Office of Sponsored Programs (OSP) to develop the work from their Fordham fellowship into a future externally funded fellowship, grant or publication (see 9.2 above).